 There were the semi-finals of the 2009 AFC President’s Cup past week in Bishkek.
 The two-time champions “Dordoi-Dynamo” hosted the Group C games, which also includes such exotic countries as Bhutan’s Yeedzin FC, Myanmar’s Kanbawza and Cambodian outfit Phnom Penh Crown FC.
 Our football team lost the Cup last year to the Tajik team “Regar-TadAZ”.
 Anyway, the matches of “Dordoi-Dynamo” were the most spectacular and professional.
 We won and we will take part in the final games of the 2009 AFC President’s Cup!
 Ole-ole-ole!

-Below are photos of my new home-away-from home.
+Below are photos of my new home-away-from home, the international press centre of the Shanghai Cooperation Organization.
 Also, follow my Twits @ neweurasia: http://twitter.com/neweurasia!

 Yekaterinburg, Russia’s fifth largest city and birthplace of Boris Yeltsin, is not unfamiliar with controversies or media attention.
 Throughout its history, the city has experienced a number of rocky events including the murder of the last Romanovs and the U2 spy plane incident in 1960.
 Now it can add to the list the 2009 summit of the Shanghai Cooperation Organization. neweurasia’s Edwin Yeo reports live from the event!